 Dumbledore is dead.

 While the book gives some attention to the theory of Dumbledore faking his death, it is very adamant that Dumbledore is, in fact, quite dead.
 The most important points included how Harry became mobilized once more after Dumbledore was tossed from the battlements.
 This showed that the spell was broken because the source of the magic that was needed to sustain the charm was gone.
 Dumbledore’s office admits Professor McGonagall, when it wouldn’t allow anyone who wasn’t authorized to take it over in Order of the Phoenix.
-Umbridge attempted to position herself in the Headmaster’s office, but since Dumbledore was still the rightful head of the school, the room would not allow her to enter.
-Now that Dumbledore is gone for good, the deputy Headmistress is able to take up residence in the office.
-Dumbledore’s portrait has also joined the other dead Headmasters and Headmistresses of the school on the wall of the office.
+Umbridge attempts to position herself in the headmaster’s office, but since Dumbledore is still the rightful head of the school, the room does not allow her to enter.
+Now that Dumbledore is gone for good, the deputy headmistress is able to take up residence in the office.
+Dumbledore’s portrait has also joined the other dead headmasters and headmistresses of the school on the wall of the office.

 Another example of Dumbledore being undoubtedly dead is the funeral itself.
 The flames that encompass Dumbledore’s body and then turn into a marble tomb around it are a surprise to all in attendance since they startle the crowd.
 We can tell from the crowd’s reaction that no one conjured the flames or the tomb.
 It was as if the air itself were aware of Dumbledore’s departure.
 Like his magic lingered a little bit to carry out this act.
 Of course, the real reason we believed Dumbledore to be completely, without a doubt, dead is because J.K.
 Rowling herself said, “Dumbledore is definitely dead.”